randust/tp/docs/DeveloperGuide.md

 #### Design Considerations

 * **Alternative 1 (current choice):** Separated functions to add a recurring expense and general expense
-  * Pros: Easier to implement with minor adjustment to calling recurringExpenses and not expenses Array list.
+  * Pros: Easier to implement with minor adjustment to calling recurringExpenses and not expenses Array list, by setting a boolean variable `isRecurring`.
-  * Cons: Extra classes to be made
+  * Cons: Need
 * **Alternative 2:** Add a boolean variable
   * Pros: There is no need for extra commands specific to a recurring expense.
   * Cons: User needs to input another boolean variable when adding an expense to the list.